marcilio-freitas27/PythonSeparateJson/README.md

   # Info

   * The script main.py is used to generate a .json files with data taken of the another .json file.
+  * The name and count of the files are based in usersnames in .json file.